duckietown/docs-AIDO/book/AIDO/20_manual/37_submit_advanced.md

 ### Do not push  {#submit-advanced-no-push}

-To only build and not pushing, use the option `--no-push`
+To only build and not pushing, use the option `--no-push`:

     $ dts challenges submit --no-push